Monitoring and Alerts Configuration

-Uptrace supports 2 types of monitors: metric and error monitors.
+Uptrace supports two types of monitors: metric and error monitors.

 Metric monitors allow you to create alerts when metric values meet certain conditions, for example:

-- Number of requests is greater than 100 per minute form the last 5 minutes.
+- Number of requests exceeds 100 per minute for the last 5 minutes.

-- Number of logs/errors is greater than 100 per minute for the last 3 minutes.
+- Number of logs/errors exceeds 100 per minute for the last 3 minutes.

-Error monitors allow you to create alerts for certain errors (exceptions) and logs, for example:
+Error monitors allow you to create alerts for specific errors (exceptions) and logs, for example:

 log_severity